MyBitcoinFuture/.github/CONTRIBUTING.md

 # Contributing to MyBitcoinFuture

-Thank you for your interest in contributing to MyBitcoinFuture!
-This document provides guidelines and information for contributors.
+This document provides guidelines for contributing to MyBitcoinFuture.

 ## 🎯 Overview